kubernetes-sigs/cluster-api/docs/proposals/20210524-etcdadm-bootstrap-provider.md

 - The etcd controller will get all owned Machines which differ in spec from the current EtcdadmConfigSpec and add them to a NeedsRollout pool
 - The rollingUpdate will only use `maxUnavailable` parameter which will be hard-coded to 1.
 This shouldn't be configurable else it will affect etcd quorum.
 - The controller will first scale down and remove one of the etcd members.
 So for a 3-node cluster, quorum size is 2, and even on removing the 3rd member the quorum size stays the same.
 - Then it will scale up to match replicas value (3 by default).
 During scale up, the new machines will get created with the updated etcdadmConfigSpec.
-During scale up, the machine will run `etcadm join` which calls the etcd `add member` API, and then waits for the member to be active by retrieving a test key.
+During scale up, the machine will run `etcdadm join` which calls the etcd `add member` API, and then waits for the member to be active by retrieving a test key.
 This ensures that the new member is successfully added to the cluster before moving on with the rest of the nodes.

 ## Additional Details